This is What Makes Apache County, Arizona Surprisingly Wonderful

 Skiing/snowboarding (Sunrise Ski Resort in the White Mountains)

-Monument Valley is a popular red-sand desert region on the Arizona-Utah border, in the north of Apache County, and now in your backyard!
-It may in fact be the most enduring image of the American West.
-Get out and enjoy the Valley Drive, a 17-mile dirt road that starts at Navajo Tribal Park visitor’s center, and runs southwest amidst the cliffs and mesas.
+The sandstone towers may in fact be the most enduring image of the American West.
+You can check them our yourself by enjoying the Valley Drive, a 17-mile dirt road that starts at Navajo Tribal Park visitor’s center, and runs southwest amidst the cliffs and mesas.
 With 11 suggested stops at the most scenic places, the drive takes around 2 hours, and will surely leave you with some fantastic footage.

 Apache County has a rich history, with roots stretching back to the days of the wild west.
 It’s perfect for those looking to relocate to Arizona, or who want to explore something other than big city life and take on exciting nature adventures.